 Quick summary: A little whale resembles to manatee-like characteristics.

 Among the smallest whale species is the beluga whale.
-Their bodies resemble those of manatees, and their foreheads are very large.
+Their bodies resemble with animals like manatees, and their foreheads are very large.

 Grey at birth, beluga whale calves eventually become white as adults.
 They grow to be 13 to 20 feet long and weigh 1 to 1.5 tons, which is modest for a whale.